Rachel Crow: 2012-present: Music debut

+On April 21, 2017, Crow released "Solo" for the soundtrack of the Netflix film Deidra and Laney Rob a Train, which she also starred in.
+A month later, she released her single "Dime" through BMG Rights Management, describing the song as "just kind of a fun, feel-good summer song, and it was mostly just about telling everyone who hates on you goodbye."
+In interviews with Pop Crush and iHeart, she stated that she had "darker, edgier" songs coming out at the end of summer and that she might release an EP later that year, but neither came to fruition.

+In 2018, Crow released "Coulda Told Me" featuring American rapper Chika through S-Curve Records.
+Written while Crow was on a plane, the song deals with feeling unheard and invisible.
+The accompanying music video uses an Alice in Wonderland theme "to make people ask if what she was feeling was real."

+On January 25, 2019, Crow released "Up All Night", which was written by Crow, Emlyn, Sam Fischer, and Emanuel Kiriakou and produced by Kiriakou.
+In an interview with AOL, Crow said the song was "inspired by a sort-of relationship I had the summer of 2017" and was about "that feeling of wanting to spend every waking moment with that person and staying up all night with them."
+She later released a remix with Australian producer Ryan Riback.

 Television and acting career

 Rachel Crow appeared on a few Nickelodeon shows in the early 2010s such as Fred: The Show, and Big Time Rush and had signed a series development deal with the network, though this did not result in an aired series.
 Crow said that she would have wanted to duet with Eminem if she had a series.

 Crow voiced Carla in the film Rio 2, which was released in 2014.
 Crow also provided the voice of Gratuity "Tip" Tucci on the Netflix cartoon Home: Adventures with Tip and Oh.

 In 2017, Crow starred alongside Ashleigh Murray in the Netflix original film Deidra & Laney Rob a Train, which holds a 92% rating on Rotten Tomatoes.

-Rachel Crow also starred in ABC's Schooled as recurring character "Felicia Somers".
+Crow also starred in ABC's Schooled as recurring character "Felicia Somers".
 Crow appeared in four episodes of the first season.

+Crow was reported to be cast in the 2018 Transformers film Bumblebee, but this did not come to fruition.